ChiefGuap/McCoy-s-Mansion/README.md

 - **Collisions in Level 2:** I put attention to detail on the collisions and zIndex of the dining room tiles to create a room that made sense physically and increased the difficulty of the puzzle, due to the cluttering of chairs which narrowed the space of movement to the user.

+## Andy Tran (anctran@ucdavis.edu): orangethree

+### Main Role - Level and World Designer
+I worked on designing the levels and sourcing assets for the world of our game.
+I also redesigned some assets and created animations to better fit the needs we had for our game.
+I first layed out the design of each level on paper to give our team good direction when implementing.
+I then designed how level 1 and 2 logic would work in a way that was intuitive for the player.
+I worked on laying out level 1 with the assets I found, and then helped my teammates to then implement the other levels.

+- **Creation of Fireplace Animation** I created the pixel art animation for the fireplace.
+I used the asset as a base and drew on top of it in order to create the animation.
+[Fireplace scene]([https://github.com/ChiefGuap/McCoy-s-Mansion/blob/ec6940347d3eeb94f061487074bea20f5bae3ce1/scenes/level_1.tscn](https://github.com/ChiefGuap/McCoy-s-Mansion/blob/ec166d2694e50236457517d0ba740de1b904a35c/scenes/living_room_objects/level_1_fireplace.tscn))
+- **Edited Globe for Continuity** The globe asset we found only had 2 phases: closed or open.
+I wanted a third phase that was open and empty, so I edited the existing asset to create a new one that fit our need.
+[Globe](https://github.com/ChiefGuap/McCoy-s-Mansion/blob/145fd17146d3e439acae64786250cda134394fd2/scenes/living_room_objects/level_1_globe.tscn)
+- **Lerp Light for Ambience** I created this script that served as the template for all ambient lights in the game, making it have a "flicker" effect as a nice touch.
+[Light script](https://github.com/ChiefGuap/McCoy-s-Mansion/blob/ec6940347d3eeb94f061487074bea20f5bae3ce1/scripts/living_room/fireplace_light_2d.gd)
+- **Level 1 Puzzle Design** I designed and implemented the puzzle flow for level 1, allowing the player to choose the flow with which they want to look through the level.
+[Level 1](https://github.com/ChiefGuap/McCoy-s-Mansion/blob/51a46fed06cd13cd59bbab6b6a88419a15078672/scenes/level_1.tscn)

+### Sub Role - Narrative Design
+I created the narrative world that the game was contained within.
+There is not much to point to within the scene tree for this, so I will just explain my process.
+When we had chosen to create a puzzle/escape room type of game set in a mansion, I set out to look for assets online that we could use to create our world.
+The assets that I found fueled the direction in which we created the story.
+The paintings we used inspired our idea of "McCoy's Mansion", as the main painting somewhat resembled our professor.
+The globe asset that we found seemed like a great opportunity to use as a clue in our puzzle.
+I used the assets to inspire my narrative design of the game.

+### Other Contributions
+I created some scripts/shaders that were used for the basis of some other scenes in our project.

+- **Shader for outlining interactables** I created this shader that our team used to create outlines around the objects in our game that could be interacted.
+This provided clarity for the player about what they could or could not interact with.
+[Shader](https://github.com/ChiefGuap/McCoy-s-Mansion/blob/145fd17146d3e439acae64786250cda134394fd2/shaders/level_1_painting.gdshader)
+- **Area2D interaction to trigger outline** I first implemented the painting script that initialized the outline on the painting once the player entered within range of the painting.
+This was then adapted for most other interactables in our game.
+[Painting script](https://github.com/ChiefGuap/McCoy-s-Mansion/blob/145fd17146d3e439acae64786250cda134394fd2/scripts/living_room/level_1_painting.gd)

 # Main Roles